 IN a rare interview with our beloved Marguerite Yourcenar, author of the landmark classic historical novel MÉMOIRES D'HADRIEN (Memoirs of Hadrian), notice how she pronounces the name "Antinous."

 CLICK HERE for the interview that was done for French television in 1979.

-You will hear his name spoken correctly at exactly 5:45 minutes into the VIDEO where she says that "Hadrian was the only man to raise a cult for a male lover for a boyfriend for whom he was preoccupied with creating the greatest multitude of portraits in antiquity of any other person than of ANTINOOS!"
+You will hear his name spoken correctly in the VIDEO when she says that "Hadrian was the only man to raise a cult for a male lover for a boyfriend for whom he was preoccupied with creating the greatest multitude of portraits in antiquity of any other person than of ANTINOOS!"

 She pronounces it "On-Dthee-Noh-Oows" which is the Greco-Latin way.
 And according to the glyphs on the Obelisk of Antinous, it is the correct pronunciation.